 For Loop Container in SSIS Configuration

 In this example, we will create a variable.
-Next we are going to increment that variable by 1 using the For Loop, and then save that value in the table that we created above.
-In order to do so, First Drag and drop the For Loop Container into the Control Flow region as shown below
+Next, we are going to increment that variable by 1 using the For Loop, and then save that value in the table that we created above.
+To do so, First Drag and drop the SSIS For Loop Container into the Control Flow region

-Double click on it will open the For Loop Editor.
+Double click on it will open the SSIS For Loop Editor.
 You can use this editor to configure it.
-Please refer For Loop in C Programming to understand the programming flow of the For Loop in step by step manner.
-Even if you don’t know C language, it will help you understand the loop concept.
+Please refer For Loop in C Programming to understand the programming flow of the For Loop in the step by step manner.
+Even if you don’t know C language, it helps you understand the loop concept.

-- InitExpression: For loop starts with the initialization statement so, initialization of counter variable should done first (For example @counter = 1 or @i = 1.).
+- InitExpression: For loop starts with the initialization statement so, initialization of the counter variable should be done first (For example, @counter = 1 or @i = 1.).

-- EvalExpression: The value of the counter variable is tested against the test condition.
-If the condition is True then it will execute the For loop container.
-If the condition fails then For loop will be terminated.
+- EvalExpression: The value of the counter variable tested against the condition.
+If the condition is True, it will execute the For loop container.
+Otherwise, For loop terminated.

-- AssignExpression: This expression is executed after the end of each iteration.
+- AssignExpression: This expression will execute after the end of each iteration.
 It helps to increase or decrease the counter variable as per our requirement.

-Under the General section, Please specify valid and more meaningful Name and Description.
+Under the SSIS For Loop Container General section, Please specify valid and more meaningful Name and Description.

-I think I forgot to create a variable that can be used in the For Loop.
-So, let me close the for Loop editor, and right-click on the design are will open the context menu.
-Please select the Variables option as we shown below.
+I think I forgot to create a variable that can use in the For Loop.
+So, let me close the for Loop editor, and right-click on the design will open the context menu.
+Please select the Variables option.

-As you can from the bellow screenshot, we created a variable called CounterNumber of Integer type, and assigned the default value as 0.
+As you can from the below screenshot, we created a variable called CounterNumber of Integer type and assigned the default value is 0.

 Next, open the For Loop Editor, and assign the appropriate values.
-From the below you can see that, For Loop will start at 0, will executed until it reaches to 10, and for each iteration CounterNumber value will be incremented by 1.
+From the below, For Loop will start at 0, will execute until it reaches to 10, and for each iteration, CounterNumber value incremented by 1.

 Double click on it will open the Execute SQL Task Editor to configure it.
-Let me select the Connection Type as ADO.NET Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Let me select the Connection Type as ADO.NET Connection, which is connecting to the SQL Tutorial database.
+Next, we are using the Direct Input as the SQL statement, so click the … button.

 Please write your custom SQL statement here.
 As you can from the below screenshot, we are writing an SQL Insert statement to insert data into SSIS For Loop Example table.